intermezzio/weffe/README.md

-# Fake Webcam Video Generator
+# Webcam Video Effects

-This series of scripts takes a video and streams it to a fake webcam, specifically `/dev/video2`.
+This series of scripts can stream a video or add photo effects to your webcam.
+This then sends that edited video stream to a new webcam, specifically `/dev/video2`.
 After the script runs, you can select the extra webcam as your video source on a zoom call, webex call, or any video call.

 ## Requirements